 The Firm recognizes that under certain circumstances we may have a conflict of interest in voting proxies on behalf of our clients.
 A "conflict of interest" is defined as any circumstance when the Firm, (including officers, directors and employees) knowingly does business with, receives compensation from, or is a board member of a particular issuer or related entity.
-Additional examples of conflicts of interest include situations where: (i) the Firm manages a pension plan, administers employee benefit plans, or provides brokerage, underwriting, insurance, or banking services to a company whose management is soliciting proxies, (ii) the failure to vote in favor of management may harm the Firm's relationship with the company, (iii) the Firm has business or personal relationships with participants in proxy contest, or corporate directors or candidates for directorships (for example, an executive of the adviser may have a spouse or other close relative who serves as director or executive of a company), and (v) a Firm employee involved in proxy voting personally holds a concentration of stock or other vested interests in the corporations in which stock is held.
-These relationships may create a conflict of interest between the Firm's interests and those of client shareholders in how proxies of that issuer are voted.
+Additional examples of conflicts of interest include situations where: (i) the Firm manages a pension plan, administers employee benefit plans, or provides brokerage, underwriting, insurance, or banking services to a company whose management is soliciting proxies, (ii) the failure to vote in favor of management may harm the Firm's relationship with the company, (iii) the Firm has business or personal relationships with participants in proxy contest, or corporate directors or candidates for directorships (for example, an executive of the adviser may have a spouse or other close relative who serves as director or executive of a company), and (v) a Firm employee involved in proxy voting personally holds a concentration of stock or other vested interests and those of client shareholders in how proxies of that issuer are voted.
 To help avoid these types of conflicts of interest, employees are required to promptly disclose to the CCO any outside business activity or any other situation that could pose a conflict of interest to the Firm and shall abide by the CCO's determination of how the conflict shall be handled.
 Furthermore the Firm's use of Glass Lewis to provide unbiased, unaffiliated third-party corporate governance voting recommendations mitigates the potential for material conflicts of interest.